GZJ/selfext/README.md

 # selfext

-**selfext** is a cross-platform tool that turns any compressed file into a self-extracting file.
+Selfext is a cross-platform tool that turns any compressed file into a self-extracting file.
+It integrates the Golang SDK to generate self-extracting files compatible with multiple platforms.

 ## Security Notice!!!